w3f/Grants-Program/applications/TxSim.md

 - **Detection Engine:** Custom WASM bytecode parsing for Substrate contracts.
 - **Database:** Scalable storage for over 100,000 contract signatures across Polkadot parachains.

+**Planned PVM (RISC-V) Support:**
+While TxSim’s initial MVP will focus on EVM (Moonbeam) and WASM (Astar), we’ve designed the architecture to support future integration of Asset Hub’s upcoming RISC-V–based PolkaVM.
+Unlike WASM or EVM, PVM introduces new challenges — including limited tooling, evolving RPC standards, and the need for custom simulation emulators.
+However, our modular simulator engine is meant to plug in additional VMs, and we anticipate integrating PVM as the ecosystem matures, without requiring additional funding.
+This phased approach ensures TxSim stays aligned with the Polkadot Hub roadmap and remains compatible with its evolving execution environments.

 ## Competitive Advantage

 TxSim uniquely combines transaction simulation, risk detection, and user-friendly UX for Polkadot’s Substrate ecosystem.
 The table below compares TxSim to competitors: